peakdefence/wingman-docs/docs/use-cases/asset-registry.md

 # Asset Registry Use Case

-This document outlines how to use WINGMAN as a comprehensive asset registry for your organization's IT infrastructure.
+This document outlines how to use WINGMAN as a comprehensive asset registry for your organization's Information Security Management.

 ## Overview

-WINGMAN's asset registry provides a centralized inventory of all IT assets, their relationships, and security postures.
+WINGMAN's asset registry's focus is on the Information Security Asset registry.
+This asset registry is not intended to be used as CMDB (Configuration Management Database) for your organization's IT infrastructure.
+The goal of WINGMAN Asset registry is to understand "what are the things we want to protect?"

 ## Key Features

 ### 1. Asset Discovery

 - **Automated Discovery**

+We at Peak Defence discourage just importing assets from automated discovery as this would not allow you to populate the asset registry properly and understand the actual relationships between assets.
+As such we recommend top-down approach to populating asset registry, where specific automations can be used to populate the asset registry with relevant assets under strict Human in the Loop approach

   - Network scanning
   - Cloud provider integration
   - Agent-based discovery